jim3/Shodan-API-Golang-Client/README.md

-# Shodan API Golang Client

-## Description
-An exercise in order to learn more about using the Shodan API (making calls, parsing JSON responses, etc.), Golang structs & methods, the `flag` package for command-line arguments, and parsing JSON using Go.
+An exercise in order to learn more about Go, the Shodan API and it's CVEDB, using the `flag` package to create a simple CLI application, and have fun.

 ## Installation & Usage
 ```bash